Sydney Football Stadium (2022)

+Sydney Football Stadium (known under naming rights as Allianz Stadium) is a stadium located in the Sydney suburb of Moore Park.
+It is primarily used for rugby league, rugby union, and soccer as the home ground of the Sydney Roosters in the National Rugby League (NRL), the New South Wales Waratahs in Super Rugby, and Sydney FC in the A-League Men.

+The stadium was opened in 2022 as a replacement for the original stadium of the same name.
+The stadium was constructed over a 3-year period with a total build cost of $828 million.
+It has a capacity of 42,500 spectators.
+The stadium is owned by the NSW Government and is operated by Venues NSW.
+Multi-national insurance and finance company Allianz operate the naming rights to the stadium.

+The stadium was used as a venue in the 2023 FIFA Women’s World Cup hosting six games in total.
+It is also planned to be used as a venue in the 2026 Rugby League World Cup, the 2027 Rugby World Cup, and will host football preliminaries in the 2032 Summer Olympics.
+The stadium has also hosted special events and concerts.

 History

 In October 2018 plans for the new stadium to replace the original Sydney Football Stadium were released by the Government of New South Wales.
 In December 2018 Lendlease were appointed to build the stadium.
 Construction was initially scheduled to commence in 2019 with an early 2022 completion date.
 In July 2019 the construction part of the Lendlease contract was cancelled by the government, with John Holland and Multiplex shortlisted to bid for the contract.
 In December 2019 John Holland was awarded a $735 million construction contract, representing a $99 million increase in the original budget for demolition and construction.
 The total construction cost was $828 million.

 The stadium was opened on 28 August 2022.
 Guy Sebastian performed on the opening night after a free community open day.
 Bruno Mars performed two concerts as part of his 2022-24 tour on 14 and 15 October 2022.
 Elton John performed two shows on his global farewell tour in Allianz Stadium on 17 and 18 January 2023.